luizantoniona/eeg-epileptic-seizure-detection/README.md

 After an analysis of the data contained in the summaries, we arrived at a relational table with the following information:

-- Record name;
-- File name;
-- Initial time;
-- End time;
-- Number of seizures;
-- Initial seizure times;
-- Final seizure times;
-- Number of channels;
-- Channel names.

-And the result is:

 | record_name |  file_name   | start_time | end_time | nr_seizures | start_seizure | end_seizure | nr_channels |   ds_channels    |
 | :---------: | :----------: | :--------: | :------: | :---------: | :-----------: | :---------: | :---------: | :--------------: |
 |    chb01    | chb01_01.edf |  12:34:22  | 13:13:07 |      2      |  1862, 2000   | 1963, 2213  |     24      | FP1-F7,F7-T7,... |

-To store the records of the table above, a MySQL database was used (https://www.mysql.com/), as it is simple to use and contains a Python library.
+To store the records of the table above, a [MySQL](https://www.mysql.com/) database was used, as it is simple to use and contains a Python library.

 ## [Database Configuration](https://github.com/luizantoniona/eeg-epileptic-seizure-detection/blob/main/configuration_database.ipynb)
 - Creates the **database** based on the information from [database_info.py](https://github.com/luizantoniona/eeg-epileptic-seizure-detection/blob/main/database/database_info.py).